Animation Cels

 [Picture by Jem Animation]

-Jem mermaid and Rio underwater.
+Jem mermaid and Rio kissing underwater.
+A very special music video that was put alot of work into.
 Appears in the music video of "Come On In, The Water's Fine" by Jem and the Holograms.

 [Picture by Jem Animation]

 Appears in the music video of "We Can Change It" by Jem and the Holograms.
-The cel is red because of lighting in the music video.
-The background however appears soon after the music video.
-The same motive for the background, was re-drawn atleast four times, from slightly different angles.
+The cel is red in the cartoon because of lighting in the music video.
+The background included with the animation cel however, is not matched with the cel in the cartoon, but appears soon after in the same music video.
+This is interesting because I noticed that the same motive for the background, was re-drawn for the cartoon atleast four times, from slightly different angles.
 This is a good example of how much work the background designers do!

 [Picture by Jem Animation]